 The Bull Run Festival Of Lights

 The Bull Run Festival of Lights is back for another year of family fun!
 Located in the sprawling Bull Run Regional Park in Virginia, this kid-friendly destination is just a short drive away from DC.
 From Thanksgiving until just after New Year’s Day, families can enjoy almost three miles of illuminated decorations in the comfort of their own cars here.
 Kids will love seeing what light sculptures they can spot, from reindeer to sleds and Christmas trees!
-There’s even a Holiday Village with limited activities this year, including a walk-through lights experience, camel rides, carnival rides, and outdoor food vendors from November 19 through January 1.
+There’s even a Holiday Village, including a walk-through lights experience, camel rides, carnival rides, and outdoor food vendors.
 If you want to see more twinkling displays via foot, nearby Meadowlark’s Winter Walk of Lights offers a walking experience through a half-mile, one-way trail.
 Advance timed tickets are required, so plan ahead if you want to visit.

 Amusement Park Celebrations